In French Renaissance opulence, the department store fills the entire street. Magasin sustains 98 stores throughout the kingdom.

 A skeptic (who thinks America is better than everywhere else) said that it was ridiculous to need cookies from Denmark.
 Trying to prove his point, he went to a nearby store and bought a similar-looking tin that claimed to have Danish cookies.
 It mimicked the Danish company with a tin of similar color/shape: an attempt to falsely lure unwitting buyers.

 Everybody complained about their taste.
-Investigating the label, I saw that the cookies were made in India!
+The cookies were made in India!

 The ingredients were disgusting: vegetable oil, dry milk, artificial butter, glucose syrup.
-When I considered what type of greedy/cheap company would try to make a product so cheaply via underpaid workers with substandard/innutritious ingredients, I knew that it would be an American company.
+When I considered what type of greedy/cheap company would try to make a product so cheaply via underpaid workers with innutritious ingredients, I knew that it would be an American company.
 It was.
-A large USA company with more revenue insists on being crappy, while a smaller one in Denmark behaves authentically.
-That is symbolic of both cultures.
+A large USA company insists on being crappy, while a smaller one in Denmark behaves authentically.

 *To see the food products that are abundant in the USA, please use this link:

-Since posting this, 5 friends who read it already booked their next vacations to Copenhagen—flying on Norwegian Air and staying at Ibsens Hotel! :-) My hair stylist also forwarded these blog entries to one of his clients for her trip there.
-I'm so pleased!
+Since posting this in my blog, 5 friends read it and booked their next vacations to Copenhagen—flying on Norwegian Air and staying at Ibsens Hotel!
+My hair stylist also forwarded these blog entries to one of his clients for her trip there.

 To see the next time that we visited a Nordic nation, please click this link: